alphanodes/additionals/docs/macros/gmap.rst

 Google Map
 ----------

-Google map wiki macro for Redmine.
+Google map wiki macro for Redmine to implement a street map.
+There are various configuration options for presenting the GMap.

 .. function:: {{gmap([q=QUERY, mode=MODE, width=WIDTH, height=HEIGHT])}}